bloominstituteoftechnology/Sprint-Challenge--JavaScript/ANSWERS.md

      .forEach acts as a replacement for a for loop, meaning it iterates over all the objects in an array, where .map creates a new array.

 2. What is the difference between a function and a method?
      A method exists inside an object.

 3. What is closure?
-     Closure is the scope of a Function's usage.
+     Closure is the usage of a Function's scope to manage the interaction of variables.

 4. Describe the four rules of the 'this' keyword.

      Window/Global Binding is when .this is bound to the entirety of a braowser's window, or a terminal, in the case of global.